Human Performance Lab - Faculty | Springfield College

 Jasmin Hutchinson, PhD

-Jasmin Hutchinson conducts research in the area of exercise behavior.
-Her primary interests involve perceptual and affective responses to exercise and psychological factors associated with habitual exercise behavior.
-Hutchinson has particular expertise in the influence of music during exercise and the psychology of endurance performance.
-Past research projects include the effects of music and music video on affective responses to exercise, the influence of music on exercise recovery, and personality characteristics underlying affective responses to exercise.
+Jasmin Hutchinson conducts research in exercise psychophysiology.
+Her primary interests involve perceptual and affective responses to exercise and psychological factors associated with endurance performance.
+Hutchinson has particular expertise in the influence of music during exercise.
+Past research projects include the effects of music on affective responses to exercise, the influence of music on exercise recovery, and psychological responses to ramped intensity exercise.
 In 2018, Hutchinson was awarded Paper of the Year from the Society of Sport, Exercise, and Performance Psychology for her work, titled “The influence of self-selected music on affect-regulated exercise intensity and remembered pleasure during treadmill running.”
 She has also written several book chapters on the topic of perceived effort and exertion.

 Current Projects